LukaszBakJVM/HowToDress/README.md

 I can't find an API or a store where it is based on temperature, wind, etc., and gender you can choose clothes.

-If someone finds it, I can drop it off.
+If anyone finds it please,  drop it off